Carrion-lab/bacLIFE/README.md

 -   `intermediate_files/combined_proteins/combined_proteins.fasta`
 -   `names_equivalence.txt`

-After having prepared these input files, users can open the script `app.R` in Rstudio and click in the upper right '**run app**' button to initiate the microLife app and enjoy visualizing all their results!
+After having prepared these input files, users should move the working directory to `Shiny_app/` and open the script `app.R` in Rstudio and click in the upper right '**run app**' button to initiate the microLife app and enjoy visualizing all their results!
+Note that user may move the `Shiny_app/` folder and all its content to a local computer and lunch Rstudio locally.

 An example of the app with a demo dataset (genomes present in `data`) is available at [http://178.128.251.24:3838/microLife_linux]